top of page

 7. Harassing someone

-In today’s world, it’s important to note that bullying behvior can happen online as well as in person.
+In today’s world, it’s important to note that bullying behavior can happen online as well as in person.
 With the advance of technology, a lot of children and teens have smartphones and use social media apps daily.
 Though those apps can be a great way for kids to connect with one another, they’re also an easy way for bullies to contact their targets.

 Why children bully others